 - Finally, it would help if you got the Installing Windows 11 screen, which will take ample time.
-My progress was stuck at 60% for some time, but then it moved.
+My progress was stuck at 60%, but then it moved.

-- Once done, it will restart your PC, the screen will flicker a couple of times, restart at least once, and everything should be complete within few minutes.
-It will display Working on Update information and installing Windows 11 on top of it.
+- Once done, it will restart your PC, the screen will flicker a couple of times, restart at least once, and everything should be complete within a few minutes.
+It will display Working on Update information and install Windows 11 on top of it.